DongqingSun96/Cellist/docs/_build/html/_sources/tutorials/Stereo-seq.rst.txt

 Step 1 Registration between staining and spatial expression profile
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 While the images are initially aligned with RNA coordinates, minor misalignments may still occur.
 The :bash:`align` function could be used to refine the alignment, which integrates the :bash:`refine_alignment` function with the rigid mode in `Spateo <https://spateo-release.readthedocs.io/en/latest/technicals/cell_segmentation.html#alignment-of-stain-and-rna-coordinates>`_.
+This step typically takes ~ 2 minutes.
 ::

    cellist align --gem Data/DP8400013846TR_F5.bin1.olfactorybulb_cropped.gem \